 The major exception to the above rule is the city of Guayaquil, today Ecuador’s largest and most important port and commercial center.

-So, without further ado, let's introduce you all to the major cities in Ecuador:
+So, without further ado, let's introduce you to our top 10 choice of the major cities in Ecuador to include into your travel itinerary:

 Quito: Best Ecuador city for history and culture.